Endava (NYSE:DAVA) Releases Q1 2023 Earnings Guidance

-DAVA has been the subject of several recent analyst reports.
-Susquehanna reduced their price objective on shares of Endava from $150.00 to $110.00 in a research report on Wednesday.
-Wedbush reduced their price objective on shares of Endava from $120.00 to $90.00 in a research report on Wednesday.
-Deutsche Bank Aktiengesellschaft reduced their price objective on shares of Endava from $94.00 to $78.00 in a research report on Wednesday.
-Morgan Stanley reduced their price target on shares of Endava from $130.00 to $95.00 in a research report on Wednesday.
-Finally, Susquehanna Bancshares reduced their price target on shares of Endava from $150.00 to $110.00 in a research report on Wednesday.
-One equities research analyst has rated the stock with a hold rating and seven have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company has a consensus rating of Moderate Buy and a consensus target price of $106.11.
+A number of research firms recently weighed in on DAVA.
+Morgan Stanley lowered their target price on shares of Endava from $130.00 to $95.00 and set an overweight rating on the stock in a report on Wednesday, September 28th.
+Susquehanna decreased their price target on shares of Endava from $150.00 to $110.00 in a research note on Wednesday, September 28th.
+Needham & Company LLC decreased their price target on shares of Endava from $135.00 to $112.00 and set a buy rating for the company in a research note on Tuesday, September 27th.
+KeyCorp assumed coverage on shares of Endava in a research note on Monday, September 12th.
+They set a sector weight rating for the company.
+Finally, Deutsche Bank Aktiengesellschaft decreased their price target on shares of Endava from $94.00 to $78.00 in a research note on Wednesday, September 28th.
+One investment analyst has rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company has a consensus rating of Moderate Buy and an average target price of $106.11.

 Hedge Funds Weigh In On Endava